Student Financial Services Consumer Information

 Cost of Attendance

 Schools that disburse Title IV funds are required to maintain a cost of attendance for students.
 A cost of attendance is an estimate of average educational expenses for a period of enrollment.
 You may view the average in-state cost of attendance for undergraduates and graduates on our Eligibility page.

 The Higher Education Amendments of 1998 included a new student eligibility provision.
 It provides that a student is ineligible for federal student aid if convicted, under federal or state law, of any offense involving the possession or sale of a controlled substance (generally meaning illegal drugs) while receiving Title IV Financial Assistance.
 The period of ineligibility begins on the date of conviction and lasts until the end of a statutorily specified period.
 The student may regain eligibility early by completing a drug rehabilitation program or if the conviction is overturned.
 Students affected by this law may avoid the loss of eligibility by completing an acceptable drug rehabilitation program.
-Click here to read more information regarding drug-related convictions and how they may affect Title IV eligibility.
+Visit the Federal Student Aid page to read more information regarding drug-related convictions and how they may affect Title IV eligibility.